 Plixer Scrutinizer will show you a comprehensive snapshot of your network as it currently exists, but the free version only shows the last five hours’ worth of data, making long-term analysis impossible without purchasing the full version.
 Still, the amount of data available is pretty impressive and it’s presented in such a way that it’s not difficult to pick apart and understand what’s happening.

-For a Quick and Dirty analysis of Flow data, this might be a good tool for you to utilize – but if your looking for a longer term solution, you will need to purchase a license!
+For a Quick and Dirty analysis of Flow data, this might be a good tool for you to utilize – but if you're looking for a longer-term solution, you will need to purchase a license!

 Pros: